 Deployment topologies

-We often get the question from people who are adopting Microcks on the deployment toplogy: Where to deploy it and which personas to target?
-Microcks is modular and flexible, and it runs in many different ways, and having many options can make it unclear to novice users where to begin and how to get started.
+We often get the question from people who are adopting Microcks on the deployment topology: Where to deploy it and which personas to target?
+Microcks is modular and flexible, and it runs in many different ways.
+Having many options can make it unclear to novice users where to begin and how to get started.

-In this article we share our experience on different tolopologies - or patterns - we’ve seen adopted depending on organization maturity and priorities.
-Even if those patterns are presented in an ordered way, there’s no rule of thumb and you may choose to go the other way around if it makes sense.
+In this article, we share our experience with different topologies or patterns we’ve seen adopted depending on organization maturity and priorities.
+Even if those patterns are presented in an ordered way, there’s no rule of thumb, and you may choose to go the other way around if it makes sense.

 💡 There may be some other topologies we have missed here.